electron/website/blog/tech-talk-window-resize-behavior.md

 We clip our surface to the size of the frame that we received.
 We don't show anything beyond the 600 pixels that we have draw instructions for.

-Voila, no more gutter, no more stale pixels!
+Voilà, no more gutter, no more stale pixels!

 (Side note: Without `supports_viewporter`, this would be an expensive operation because it would allocate a new output surface.
 However, with DirectComposition, we use the "viewporter" feature.
 So we don't reallocate the surface when we change the viewport size.
 We just make a different portion of it visible.
 Thus, it is a cheap operation.)